ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.8 Baseline Protocol Reference Architecture

-This section describes the components of the Baseline Reference Architecture
+This section describes the components of the Baseline Reference Architecture:
 * (Commercial) State Synchronization
 * CCSMs and BPI/CCSM Abstraction Layers
 * External Applications